noahehall/multicloud/providers/aws/services/database/rds.md

 ### security

-- it boils down to application security, vpc, NACL, security groups, and IAM
+#### Security Groups

+- can use 3 types of security groups
+  - VPC
+  - EC2
+  - database

+#### Encryption

-- encryption at rest: can be enabled in configuration; uses the industry-standard AES-256 bit encryption
+- at rest: can be enabled in configuration; uses the industry-standard AES-256 bit encryption
-- encryption in transit: enable SSL or TLS for securing communicatoin
+- in transit: enable SSL or TLS for securing communicatoin
-- restrict access with security groups
-- manage credentials with IAM

 ## considerations

 - create method
   - standard: set all available configuration options
   - easy: use recommended configuration options
-- db instance size: product, dev/test, or free tier
+- general workflow
+  - pick db engine and configuration details (instance class, storage, master pass/name, etc)
+  - create a VPC for the EC2 instance and the db engine
+    - setup subnets
+      - private: at least 2 private subnets in two distinct AZs
+      - public: adds an EC2 instance in a third public subnet for connecting to the db in the private subnets
+    - setup VPC security groups
+  - IAM authnz
+  - encryption
+  - backup snapshots windows
+  - monitoring
+  - log exports to cloudwatch
+  - version maintainence and time frames
-- engine type
+  - deletion protection
-- backups: automated vs manual snapshopts

 ## integrations

+### lambda

+- disaster recovery solution for RDS
+  - create a scheduled AWS Lambda function to take database snapshots and store them in an S3 bucket.
+  - configure Amazon SNS, as an event source for a second Lambda function, which copies the database into a second S3 bucket in a different Region.
+- support real-time data analytics
+  - creating a Lambda function that’s triggered each time an insert operation is run on the database
+  - Lambda writes the data from the Amazon RDS record into an Amazon Kinesis Data Firehose stream
+  - he stream of data is written to an S3 bucket

 ### vpc

+- requires two subnets in two different Availability Zones for high availability.

 ### security groups

-- restrict access
+- restrict access at ec2, db, and VPC levels
 - check the [markdown file](../networkingContentDelivery/securitygroups.md)

 ### IAM